 As a non-tech person who can barely figure out how to turn down the ringtone on their Samsung Galaxy, I was nervous I wouldn’t be able to figure it out and consequently need to contact support services (yikes!).
 However to my surprise, downloading the app and even setting up the device was fairly easy-peasy!
 Within minutes I was ready to shove it in…I mean…put it to use, but let’s be real, that did not come without some hesitation and a peak of nervousness!

 I am almost embarrassed to type this but if you could have been inside my head that night, one would have thought I was a virgin!
 I literally had those same feelings as when I was in the bathroom stall during the 8th grade and inserting a tampon for the first time!
 EEK!
 But after a few deep breaths I realized I could EASILY insert this; because HELLO, not only am I not a virgin, I have also had a bagillion vaginal ultrasounds with that ‘Price is Right’ Bob Barker wand.
 And so like a pro, I put on (or in this case took off) my big girl panties and up, up and away it went.
 But guess what friends?
 As it turns out, inserting the giant sperm-look-a-like contraption was just the beginning of my overly anxious heart!

 To read Part Two of this review series titled: “Oh No!
 Did It Get Lost Up There?!”, click here.

-For more information and other testimonials regarding this OvuSense device, please go to their website by clicking here.

-In addition, to receive 25% off your purchase use coupon code BABYBIRD.
+In addition, to receive 20% off your purchase use coupon code BABYBIRD.

 For part Two of this series, “Oh No!
 Did it Get Lost Up There?”, click here.